OwenMelbz/owenmelbz.github.io/_posts/1000-1-1-vision-direct.md

 layout: default
 title: Vision Direct
 description: Social experiment to drive sales by helping shoppers pick out their new sunglasses.
+excerpt: 'Creating a highly-performant fun mobile social experiment to drive sales for a new product range built in AngularJS for a leading online contact lens retailer.'
 preview: /images/vision-direct/thumbnail.svg
 class: my-faceshape
 ---